 Prof. Hedrick is the Director of the Undergraduate Program.

-Reconciliation and Reification: Freedom's Semblance and Actuality from Hegel to Contemporary Critical Theory (Oxford University Press, forthcoming 2018).
+Reconciliation and Reification: Freedom's Semblance and Actuality from Hegel to Contemporary Critical Theory (Oxford University Press, 2018).

 Rawls and Habermas: Reason, Pluralism, and the Claims of Political Philosophy (Stanford University Press, 2010).

 "Ego Autonomy, Reconciliation, and the Duality of Instinctual Nature in Adorno and Marcuse,"Constellations 23, no. 2 (2016): 180-191.

 “Reification In and Through Law: Elements of a Theory in Marx, Lukács, and Honneth,” European Journal of Political Theory 13, no. 2 (2014): 178-198.